ESR SERVICES IN

 Money Penalties – many businesses have already failed to meet the economic substance test and failed to demonstrate sufficient economic substance in their first reporting period and could be subject to a penalty of AED 50,000.

-Foreign Authority Disclosure – should the economic substance report indicate non-compliance with the Regulations, the UAE Ministry of Finance will disclose information of the licensee/entity to the foreign authorities in the country of the parent company and the ultimate beneficial owner of the Licensee is resident.
+Foreign Authority Disclosure – should the economic substance report indicate non-compliance with the Regulations, the UAE Ministry of Finance will disclose information of the licensee/entity to the foreign authorities in the country of the parent company and the country of residence of the ultimate beneficial owner.

 WHAT IF A COMPANY OUTSOURCES TO THIRD-PARTY SERVICE PROVIDERS?